chrisgscott/email-sequence-generator-api/project_roadmap.md

 ## To Consider (Future Ideas and Enhancements)

-### Generator Setup Tool
+### WordPress Theme Development
-- [ ] Develop a tool for creating form code, JSON, and scripts to quickly set up new generators
+- [ ] Develop a complete WordPress theme optimized for email sequence generators
+- [ ] Include necessary pages and pre-built Elementor templates in the theme
-- [ ] Automate the generation of information needed for WordPress plugin admin screens
+- [ ] Integrate the enhanced plugin functionality directly into the theme

 ### Monetization Features
 - [ ] Implement a system for injecting Calls to Action for monetized content into emails